 Marine carpet is inherently stain resistant because it is manufactured from solution-dyed Polypropylene fibers.
-That’s a good thing because any carpet in a boat takes a lot of abuse in a very concentrated area.
-That being said, you’ll want to regularly clean and maintain your marine carpet to keep your boat looking good for as long as possible.
+You will want to regularly clean and maintain your marine carpet to keep your boat’s flooring looking good for as long as possible!

 Step 1: Vacuum

-You’ll want to vacuum your carpet regularly to remove dirt from the surface.
-Carpet is prone to staining when particles become embedded over time.
+Vacuum your carpet regularly to remove dirt from the surface.
+Carpet is the most prone to staining when particles become embedded over time.
 Before deep cleaning your marine carpet, vacuum it to remove any loose dirt or particles.

-- When there is a spill or a stain, it should be treated as soon as possible.
+- When there is a spill or a stain, treat it as soon as possible

 To spot clean your marine carpet, there are a variety of different methods you can use:

 - Treat it with your own solution.
 Using plain vinegar mixed with water is a classic cleaning trick.
-Mix around 40 oz of white vinegar to 1 gallon of water.
+Mix 40oz of white vinegar to 1 gallon of water.
 Spray or pour onto the area you wish to clean and let soak until the carpet is fully saturated.
 Use a medium bristle brush and scrub gently.
 Be sure to thoroughly rinse after cleaning.

 - To remove difficult stains such as fish blood, you can use cold water and mild dish soap.
 Apply to the affected area and let soak.
 Avoid hot water (this can make the stain permanent).
 Blot with a towel or sponge.
 You can follow up with a soft-medium bristle brush and scrub after first or second soak.
 Rinse the area completely and repeat.